George Stanley Gordon: The Calder Airplane Project

 In 1999, Gordon co-founded The Calder Airplane Project, with Herman Roggeman.
 An artisan by trade, Roggeman was the owner of Metal Concepts of Cold Spring, New York.
 The Calder Airplane Project produced limited edition models of both aircraft that Alexander Calder had painted for Braniff Airways.
 After Calder’s death, Gordon also conceived of a series of mobiles and standing mobiles that were neither designed by Calder nor authorized by the Artist’s Estate.
 Among them is the erroneous L’Éléphant noir (also known as Sun, Moon and Stars; Celestial Elephant; Black Elephant; and Pink Elephant), made in an edition of 999 examples.

-Producer and Professor
+Producer and professor

 In 1988, Gordon became a theater producer.
 He received many awards an honors for his theatrical productions.
-In 1994, he produced "The Jeweler's Shop" Off Broadway and then at various Catholic Churches throughout the Northeast for fifteen years.
+In 1994, he produced "The Jeweler's Shop" Off Broadway and then at various Catholic churches throughout the Northeast for fifteen years.

-In 1997, George Stanley Gordon became a Professor of Adjunct Entrepreneurship at the University of Connecticut Stamford's Graduate School of Business.
-Gordon retained this Professorship until 1999.
+In 1997, George Stanley Gordon became an adjunct professor of entrepreneurship at the University of Connecticut Stamford's Graduate School of Business.
+Gordon retained this professorship until 1999.